Skip to content

 Diamonds

 Diamonds called brilliants are the classic round diamonds that have a brilliant cut.
 They come in many color variations, sizes and qualities.
-In our jewelery you will most often find white TW vvs, warm natural-coloured champagne or deep black brilliants.
+In our jewelry you will most often find white TW vvs, warm natural champagne or deep black brilliants.

 White diamonds

-Champagne colored diamonds are diamonds with a natural golden/brown color and can therefore have a slightly varying shade of color from stone to stone, which is extremely beautiful.
-These diamonds are warmer in tone than the pure white ones and look extremely beautiful with red gold jewellery.
-We also use lighter variants of these champagne colored in some of our jewelery and they are called TTLB and TLB.
+Champagne diamonds are diamonds with a natural golden/brown color and can therefore have a less varying color nuance from stone to stone, which is incredibly beautiful.
+These diamonds are warmer in undertone than the pure white ones and look incredibly beautiful together with red gold jewelry.
+We also use lighter variants of these champagne colors in some of our jewelry and they are called TTLB and TLB.
 TTLB stands for top, top light brown and TLB, top light brown.

 Black diamonds

-Black diamonds do not sparkle as much as they absorb the light instead and therefore it is the facets on the diamond that reflect the light.
+Black diamonds do not sparkle as much as they absorb light instead and therefore it is the facets of the diamond that reflect the light.
 Black diamonds come in two types, the completely colored black and then the natural Fancy black.
 Both stones are 100% natural, but the color of the former has come as a result of heat treatments.
-A heat treated is most often used on a less good quality diamond and is also a normal process on other colored diamonds as well as gemstones such as rubies.
-These heat-treated black diamonds are therefore cheaper and more fragile than both the champagne colored and white diamonds.
+A heat treatment is most often used on a less good quality diamond and is also a normal process on other colored diamonds and gemstones, such as rubies.
+These heat treated black diamonds are therefore cheaper and more fragile than both the champagne colored and white diamonds.

-I use the black ones, as they are still a diamond with a certain durability, as they are, for example, harder than other semi-precious stones and because they are so beautiful and graphic when they sit in a golden piece of jewelry.
-I often use these black diamonds in the small brilliant cuts or in the slightly larger sizes with a nice rose cut.
+I use the black ones because they are still a diamond with a certain durability, as they are harder than other semi-precious stones and because they are so beautiful and graphic when set in a golden piece of jewelry.
+I often use these black diamonds in the small brilliant cuts or in the slightly larger sizes with a beautiful rose cut.
 The rose cut on the diamond makes the light reflect even more on the black diamond and is really beautiful.

-Natural Fancy black diamonds come in the colors they have been found in by nature and are often what we call unique pique diamonds, because they are so unique and individual, often with quite a few inclusions that form some beautiful patterns inside.
+Natural Fancy black diamonds come in the colors they were found in from nature and are often what we call unique piqué diamonds because they are so unique and individual, often with a number of inclusions that form beautiful patterns inside.

 Rough diamonds

-Rough diamonds do not sparkle very much as they come in their all-natural forms, which are most often in cubic shapes.
-The ones I use most often are piqued, which means that they are not transparent, but "milky".
-They come in the most beautiful and natural colors and are very unique, especially in the large sizes.
+Raw diamonds don't sparkle much as they come in their natural form, which is usually a cubic shape.
+The ones I use most often are piqued, meaning they are not transparent but "milky".
+They come in the most beautiful and natural colors and are very unique, especially in the larger sizes.

 Pearls

 I love pearls and that all pearls are different.
-I only use the best and most beautiful and I handpick each pearl myself because they are so unique.
-Pearls are precious stones consisting of organic, living material which, as the word "living" indicates, can also fade if not treated correctly.
+I only use the best and most beautiful ones and I handpick each pearl myself because they are so unique.
+Pearls are gemstones consisting of organic, living material, which, as the word "living" indicates, can also fade if you do not treat them properly.
 If you take good care of your pearls, they will retain their natural, high shine.
 So that they retain their natural shine.
-The most important thing to maintain their natural shine is to avoid contact with perfume, other cosmetic products and cleaning agents, as these are harmful to the nacre and can make the pearl dull.
-Therefore, take off the pearls when you shower and swim.
+The most important thing to maintain their natural shine is to avoid contact with perfume, other cosmetic products and cleaning agents, as these are harmful to the mother of pearl and can make the pearl dull.
+Therefore, take the pearls off when you shower and swim.
 Furthermore, I would recommend cleaning your pearls once in a while.
 Wipe the pearls gently with a damp cloth simply rinsed in clean, slightly warm water.
-Pearls that are glued in either pendants, rings, earrings or other things must avoid all direct contact with water.
+Pearls that are glued into either pendants, rings, earrings or other things should avoid all direct contact with water.

-I also recommend that pearls be stored separately in a box without the possibility of being scratched by other jewellery.
-But the best care for pearls is to give them love by walking with your pearls.
-Then they get moisture from the air and the skin, which keeps them "alive".
+I also recommend that pearls are stored separately in a box without the possibility of being scratched by other jewelry.
+The best maintenance for pearls is to give them love by walking with your pearls.
+This way they get moisture from the air and your skin, which keeps them "alive".

 With this in mind, your pearls can live for centuries.

-Pearls are hard, but can also be damaged in the mother of pearl by impact or other contact with hard objects.
+Pearls are hard, but can also be damaged in the pearl's nacre by impact or other contact with hard objects.

-We often string pearls on the classic pearl silk cord as it gives a light and beautiful expression.
-Pearl silk cord is what has been used for many years, but you have to remember that the cord becomes soft over time and gives in its length and at some point it breaks if it is not replaced.
-I therefore recommend looking at the pearl jewelery at regular intervals.
-If there are spaces between the pearls because the string has given way in length, remember to have your pearl chain re-tightened.
+We string pearls on the classic pearl silk cord and give a light and beautiful look.
+Pearl silk cord is what has been used for many years, as it is well suited for pearls, but you should be aware that the cord becomes soft over time, gives in length and at some point it breaks if it is not replaced.
+I therefore recommend that you look at your pearl jewelry at regular intervals.
+If there are gaps between the pearls because the cord has given in length, remember to have your pearl necklace re-threaded with new and fresh silk cord.

-If you use the jewelery a lot, I recommend that you have the silk cord changed once a year .
+If you wear your pearl jewelry a lot, I recommend that you have the silk cord changed once a year .

-The larger and heavier the pearls and the more frequently the piece of jewelry is used, the more often the piece of jewelry must be wrapped with new silk cord.
-Also prevents the silk cord from getting wet.
-Moisture from the skin will also cause the silk cord to give in length.
+The larger and heavier the beads and the more frequently the jewelry is worn, the more often the jewelry should be wrapped with new silk cord.

 -

-If you have any further questions about materials, jewelery care or anything else, you are always welcome to visit us in the store, send us an email or call us.
+If you have any further questions about materials, jewelry care or anything else, you are always welcome to visit us in store, send us an email or call us.